XAbirHasan/git/docs/commands/revert.md

 This will preserve the merge commit with the SHA value of abc123 and create a new commit that undoes the changes made in the merge.

 # Conclusion
-The `git revert` command is an essential tool in any Git workflow, allowing you to undo changes made in <b>specific commits</b> or <b>ranges of commits</b>.
+The `git revert` command is an essential tool in any Git workflow, allowing you to undo changes made in **specific commits** or **ranges of commits**.
 Whether you need to fix mistakes or test different solutions, the `git revert` command gives you the flexibility to revert changes in a controlled and ✔️safe manner.